gramener/gramex-guide/auth/README.md

       # Optional configuration.
 The values shown below are the defaults
       minutes_to_expiry: 15     # Minutes after which the OTP will expire
       size: 6                   # Number of characters in the OTP
+      otp_reset: false          # true clears all previous OTPs for this phone number
       sender: gramex            # Sender ID.
 Works in some countries
       template: $YAMLPATH/auth.sms.template.html    # Login template
       user: